Cyclone Winifred: Aftermath

-The Bureau of Meteorology (BoM) was subject to scrutiny in the aftermath of Winifred, and was criticized for its lack of advance warning.
+The Bureau of Meteorology was subject to scrutiny in the aftermath of Winifred, and was criticized for its lack of advance warning.
 Advices and warnings were received by regional television and radio stations up to 15 minutes late following issuance.
 Winifred's sudden and unexpected turn was little-anticipated by BoM meteorologists, with employees unable to verify the cyclone's centre from the Cairns radar until only about 9:30 a.m. on 1 February, with radar error of up to 44 km observed.
 However, a Flash Tropical Cyclone Advice was immediately issued shortly thereafter, reaching media outlets near noon that day.
 Media outlets went suggested the creation of a new Tropical Cyclone Warning Centre (TCWC) in Townsville as a result, but the suggestion was dismissed, with a centre already established in Brisbane.
 A spokesman for the SES stated that no warning was given by the BoM at 9 a.m., with the storm's alarming approach; the Service had initially been anticipating the storm's recurvature out to sea, only to receive a flash warning hours later.
 Months after Winifred, a Commonwealth inquiry sought to investigate misuse of National Disaster Relief Scheme funds related to Winifred, with a $145,000 payment to a National Party official, Mike Behan, one of several abuses.
 Due to the severity of the storm's damage, the name Winifred was retired after the season ended.